 Now, when it comes to your actual writing, here are some other ideas:

 - Edit and rewrite.
-When you finish the first draft of your work, set it aside a few days.
+When you finish the first draft of your work, set it aside for a few days.
 Then, read it with fresh eyes.
 By doing this, you’ll see mistakes that you couldn’t see before.
 Repeat this process until you feel pretty sure that you’ve caught all the typos, poorly constructed sentences and paragraphs, and that the work flows smoothly.

 - If you’ve chosen your publication channel (e.g., print, electronic) and determined who will publish your work, you need to learn their publishing guidelines and their process for publishing.
 If you need an agent, you need to do this research, as well.